Corporate Governance and Corporate Management

 We give corporate governance a high priority and are guided by the recommendations of the German Corporate Governance Code (DCGK).

 Leifheit largely complies with this evaluation criteria for good corporate governance.
-The deviations from the code are published in the statutory declarations of compliance and corporate governance reports.
+The deviations from the code are published in the statutory declarations of compliance.

 Compliance Management System

 Our compliance management system (CMS) includes basic guidelines and measures aimed at ensuring behaviour in line with the regulations at the company.
 It should assist our employees in observing the binding laws and regulations that apply to their work, along with recognised standards, recommendations and our own guidelines.

 Behaviour in line with the regulations is both a key basic principle for Leifheit and the goal of commercially responsible conduct.
 The Board of Management and the management team of Leifheit are committed to compliance as a leadership duty.
 Operational responsibility (compliance officer) lies with the HR/Legal/IP division.

 Our CMS includes guidelines and measures that reduce compliance risks and prevent violation of regulations and laws.
 Its principles and standards of conduct have been in place for years and are part of the day-to-day business routine.
 All compliance guidelines are available to Leifheit Group employees in at least German and English.

 The key guidelines are also available in Czech, French and Chinese language versions.

 As part of their duty to set an example for others, Leifheit managers are instructed to impart and model the compliance policies for their employees.
 Managers are responsible for ensuring that our guidelines are followed.
 A concept that provides our employees with regular training on our compliance principles through online e-learning modules was also developed.
 In 2019, approximately 70% of employees at the German locations completed compliance training.
 We will continue to intensify our training an communication measures in the future.

 You will find further information with regards to Compliance Management at our Sustainability report.